geoffreylitt/convivial-paper/all.md

 ## Malleable software

 In the broadest sense, Wildcard is inspired by systems aiming to make software into a dynamic medium where end users frequently create and modify software to meet their own needs, rather than accepting pre-built applications built by programmers.
 These systems include Smalltalk [@kay1977], Hypercard [@hypercard2019], Boxer [@disessa1986], Webstrates [@klokmose2015], and Dynamicland [@victor].
+(The project's name Wildcard comes from the internal pre-release name for Hypercard, which promoted software modification by end users and was a precursor to the modern Web.)

 These projects generally require building new software from scratch for that environment.
 This provides a great deal of flexibility, but also means they are not compatible with existing software and require wholesale adoption.
 In contrast, Wildcard takes a pragmatic approach of enabling people to tweak the software they already use.